jalbersh/longest-common-string/README.md

 The following are not required but might be nice additions to the exercise:\
 Make a Homepage for your server that contains a form that when submitted makes\
 the /lcs POST request.\
+This was presented in the Swagger interface, as noted below.\
-Create a script that exercises and verifies the functionality of your server by making\
+The following script exercises and verifies the functionality of your server by making\
-HTTP requests and verifying that the responses are appropriate.
+an HTTP request using curl and verifying that the responses are appropriate.

+Unix/Linux: ./test.sh (runs a curl command, output the response) \
+Unix/Linux: ./verify.sh confirms the output of test.sh \
+Windows: test.bat (runs the curl command) \
+Windows: verify.bat (confirms the output of test.bat)

 ### Notes